Dynamic Discount Value Builder

 ORDER_AMOUNT

-Order items quantity Returns item count.
+Order items quantity Returns the item count.

 Order Items Quantity Operand Example in Formula Builder